jiripospisil/parsley-rails/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request
 Note that there's a script (./update.sh 2.6.5) for automatic update from the official distribution.
 Unfortunately the files in the "extras" are not part of the distribution and thus are not transpiled.
-And since I'm too lazy to reliably script it, it's necessary to modify some of the files (`comparison.js` and `bind.js` as of now) and remove the offending lines.
+And since I'm too lazy to reliably script it, it's necessary to modify some of the files (`comparison.js` as of now) and remove the offending lines.